-Will changes be coming to White House correspondents' dinner
+Will changes be coming to White House correspondents' dinner?

 Knox told ABC his comment about "being open to changing some things about the dinner," has "drawn some reactions from members, but maybe because I've been talking about this for roughly two decades, most colleagues don't seem all that surprised."

-After Knox's initial comments to CNN, The Hill, the self-described "news source of record for policy influencers inside and outside Washington," announced Tuesday it would no longer partake in any future White House Correspondents' Association dinners — making it the first media outlet to do so.
+After Knox's initial comments to CNN, The Hill, the self-described "news source of record for policy influencers inside and outside Washington," announced Tuesday it would no longer partake in any future White House Correspondents' Association dinners — making it the first media outlet to do so after this year's dinner.

 In a statement, chairman of The Hill, James Finkelstein wrote, "The Hill, which has participated in the White House Correspondents' Association (WHCA) dinner for many years, does not plan at this time to participate in the event moving forward."